Welcome welcome welcome to another installment of the Healthy Lifestyle Report!

-Aerobics AKA Cardio – Arguably the most important, but probably just the most neglected, exercise of all, since heart disease and cancer are the 2 biggest killers in America, and this form of exercise does most of what is needed to prevent them.
+Aerobics AKA Cardio – Arguably the most important, but probably the most neglected, exercise of all, since heart disease and cancer are the 2 biggest killers in America, and this form of exercise does much of what is needed to prevent them.
 Cancer thrives in low-oxygen, unexercised tissue.
 Heart disease occurs more readily within a weak heart.
 Cardio gets the body warmed up, the heart pumping, the blood and lymph circulating, maintains fit heart and lungs, burns fat and calories, and makes you feel GOOD!
 As long as you moderate yourself.

 “Consistency, rather than extreme intensity, produces the benefits of exercise.
 Challenge yourself, but be realistic” – Raymond Francis M.Sc.
 Never Be Sick Again

 Weight Bearing – Always warm up body and stretch beforehand. – increases muscle strength and endurance, promotes healthy bones, joints and connective tissues, and subsequently prevents diseases like arthritis and osteoporosis.
 We’ll get more into this another time…

 Anaerobic is one more form of exercise I’ll mention briefly just so you are aware – This is the type where you start and stop in intervals, such as tennis or rock climbing.
 This is useful exercise if you plan on doing that type of sport or activity.
 Since, if you aren’t conditioned for it, performance will slack, and risk of injury is increased.